 The FUTURE OAK project studies how oak microbiomes are affected by environmental change and disease.
-Acute Oak Decline (or AOD) is one disease which poses a significant threat to our native oak trees examined Welsh-English bilingual children with Down's syndrome and found no evidence of additional difficulties compared to monolinguals.
+Acute Oak Decline (or AOD) is one disease which poses a significant threat to our native oak trees to monolinguals.

 The FUTURE OAK project is analysing hundreds of native oaks across Britain to understand which microbes promote health and fight diseases.
 Testing these microbes' ability to suppress disease-causing bacteria will be a step towards developing biocontrol treatments to promote healthier trees and suppress the symptoms of AOD.